 For starters, Moborobo makes it incredibly easy to transfer contacts from iOS to Android and vice versa – a perfect solution for both phone vendors and end users who are switching platforms.
+That in itself makes Moborobo worth checking out for many users – manually transferring contacts across platforms is a tedious and painstaking process.
 Read More

 Android phone management is a bit of a double-edged sword.
 And by that, I mean that the devices themselves are self-contained and self-managed.
 Whereas iOS devices require iTunes to transfer data and the like, Android can do those things without the need to be tethered to a PC.
 However, that comes at a cost.
 There's only so much that can be done on the device, and what can be done is sometimes cumbersome.
+To put it bluntly, sometimes a management solution on the PC is not only good to have, but clutch in taking care of business in a timely manner.
 Read More

 If you're anything like me, your Android handset has completely demolished the need for an mp3 player, you're constantly adding and removing files from your device, and you find the process of plugging your phone or tablet into your computer via USB to be tedious, if not tiresome.